Try for free

 3. A good design is aesthetically pleasing

-Visual appeal, or aesthetic beauty, is integral to the usefulness of a product.
-A well-executed design should be aesthetically pleasing.
-People are more drawn to physically appealing products.
+A well-executed design should be aesthetically pleasing, especially as people are more drawn to physically appealing products.

 4. Good design makes a product understandable

-A good design should be self-explanatory and make better use of the user's intuition.
-It should clarify how a product functions.
-It’s paramount for a product to have basic explanatory instructions.
-However, it shouldn’t have excessive instructions that may be tiresome for the user to follow.
+It should clarify how a product functions and provide basic instructions.
+However, excessive instructions may be tiresome for the user to follow.

-In other words, “don’t make me think,” much like Steven Krug’s now famous book preaches to today’s UX Designers.
+In other words, “don’t make me think,” much like Steven Krug’s now famous book preaches to today’s UX designers.

 5. Good design is unobtrusive